City of Maroondah

-In Warringah Council area, 52.6% of children aged 0 to 4 years were in households earning $2,500 or more per week.
+In the City of Maroondah, 22.4% of children aged 0 to 4 years were in households earning $2,500 or more per week.

 Households form the common 'economic unit' in our society.
-Warringah Council area's Household Income is one of the most important indicators of socio-economic status.
+The City of Maroondah's Household Income is one of the most important indicators of socio-economic status.
 When related to age, this shows the household income of the household in which the individual of that age group was counted.

 This helps to reveal the socio-economic opportunities available to people of a particular age group and the resources available to them.
 It can answer questions such as whether the wealth of an area is being shared equally among all ages, or particular groups, eg. children or retirees, have access to significantly higher or lower incomes than the general population.

 Note that in some cases, particularly for children, this does not mean that the person in the age group actually receives the income, just that they are in a household with that income.